 This ETF has heaviest allocation in the Materials sector--about 100% of the portfolio.

-Looking at individual holdings, Linde Plc (LIN) accounts for about 12.52% of total assets, followed by Air Products + Chemicals Inc (APD) and Ecolab Inc (ECL).
+Looking at individual holdings, Linde Plc (LIN) accounts for about 13.51% of total assets, followed by Air Products + Chemicals Inc (APD) and Sherwin Williams Co/the (SHW).

 Performance and Risk

-Materials Select Sector SPDR ETF (XLB) tracks Materials Select Sector Index and the FlexShares Morningstar Global Upstream Natural Resources ETF (GUNR) tracks Morningstar Global Upstream Natural Resources Index.
-Materials Select Sector SPDR ETF has $3.93 B in assets, FlexShares Morningstar Global Upstream Natural Resources ETF has $5.09 B. XLB has an expense ratio of 0.13% and GUNR charges 0.46%.
+FlexShares Morningstar Global Upstream Natural Resources ETF (GUNR) tracks Morningstar Global Upstream Natural Resources Index and the Materials Select Sector SPDR ETF (XLB) tracks Materials Select Sector Index.
+FlexShares Morningstar Global Upstream Natural Resources ETF has $3.08 billion in assets, Materials Select Sector SPDR ETF has $4.41 billion.
+GUNR has an expense ratio of 0.46% and XLB charges 0.13%.

 To learn more about this product and other ETFs, screen for products that match your investment objectives and read articles on latest developments in the ETF investing universe, please visit Zacks ETF Center.